On sampling diluted Spin-Glasses with unbounded interactions: Approach

-All the above make it clear that we would like the entropy along the localisation path to be conserved, i.e., $\upxi$ to be large.
-Furthermore, we would like $\mu_1$ to be simple enough so that we can easily estimate $\GDmlogSob(\mu_1)$ while $\uppsi$ is large.
+In light of the above, the idea is to choose $\CtrlMT$'s appropriately and restrict the localisation path so that $\mu_1$ is somehow ``simple", ``easy" to analyse.
+E.g., one might aim for $\mu_1$ to be a product measure.
+At the same time, we would like the entropy along the localisation path to be conserved, i.e., $\upxi$ to be large.